homo-sapiens42/SUVAT-equation-solver/README.md

 5. Distance (s)

-if the user inputs values for only 2 or less variables then the program would warn them that there is not information to calculate the other values.
+if the user inputs values for only 2 or less variables then the program would warn them that there is not enough information to calculate the remaining variables.

 When the user provides 3 inputs, the program then automatically calculates the remaining two unknown vairables.